Balerion123/SMS/README.md

 ## Features

 - **Slot Booking:** Residents can easily book cleaning slots according to their preferences.
-- **View and Marking:** Cleaners can view and mark booked slots for effective scheduling.
+- **View and Marking:** Cleaners can view and mark the slots according to their availability for effective scheduling.
 - **Comprehensive Management:** The system offers a complete solution for managing cleaning services within the hostels.